 Description:

-Title from British Museum catalogue., Signed with the monogram of James Sayers., Publisher worked in London.
-See Maxted., Publisher's name is omitted from description in the British Museum catalogue., 1 print : etching with drypoint and roulette on wove paper ; plate mark 17.7 x 11.2 cm, on sheet 19.5 x 13.3 cm., Mounted with three other prints on leaf 7 of James Sayers's Folio album of 144 caricatures., and The figures in the print are identified by a small strip of paper (approximately 5 x 35 mm) pasted in lower left corner of sheet with their names in letterpress: Sir Francis Molineux and Mr. Quarme.
+Title from British Museum catalogue., Signed with the monogram of James Sayers., 1 print : etching with stipple on wove paper ; plate mark 17.6 x 11.2 cm, on sheet 19.4 x 13.3 cm., Mounted with three other prints on leaf 6 of James Sayers's Folio album of 144 caricatures., and The figure in the print is identified by a small strip of paper (approximately 5 x 35 mm) pasted in lower left corner of sheet with their name in letterpress: Mr. J. Lee.

 Description:

-Title from British Museum catalogue., Signed with the monogram of James Sayers., Publisher worked in London.
-See Maxted., and Publisher's name is omitted from description in the British Museum catalogue.
+Title from British Museum catalogue., Signed with the monogram of James Sayers., and Numbered '27' in contemporary hand in the upper right corner.

 Description: